Rojak: Etymology

-According to the Dutch missionary Petrus Josephus Zoetmulder, the word "rujak" comes from the Old Javanese word anrujak or rinujak, which means "to chop into little pieces".
+According to the Dutch missionary Petrus Josephus Zoetmulder, the word rujak (ꦫꦸꦗꦏ꧀) comes from Old Javanese anrujak or rinujak, which mean "to chop into little pieces".
 Alternatively, its origin may be the word rurujak, meaning a mixture of chopped unripe fruit, as attested in the ancient Taji Inscriptions (901 CE) from the era of the Mataram kingdom in Central Java.

 The dish was later introduced to other regions and neighboring countries by the Javanese diaspora as well as by Indian migrants from Java.
 In Malaysia and Singapore, it is spelled "rojak".